ickb/stack/packages/bot/README.md

 # iCKB v1 bot

+Currently the Bot is able to fully use only a single deposit worth of capital.
+More capital will not create issues, just it'll not be used effectively.

+**Rule of thumb**: Initial bot funding capital should be between 125k CKB and 135k CKB.

 ## Run the limit order fulfillment bot on testnet

 1. Download this repo in a folder of your choice: